Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 **--- Functions ---**
 As I completed the core functions of JavaScript for Speed Typing game, I test them using **[Jasmine](https://jasmine.github.io/)** which is a framework of testing JavaScript Code to see if they work.<br>
 Below are the steps of the test.
-1. Create a testing folder called **speed-typing-jasmine** on my desk top
+1. Create a testing folder called **speed-typing-jasmine** on my desk top [Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine1.png)
-1. Open the file with **[Visual Studio Code](https://code.visualstudio.com/)** which is my Integrated Development Environment (IDE)
+1. Open the file with **[Visual Studio Code](https://code.visualstudio.com/)** which is my Integrated Development Environment (IDE) [Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine2.png)
-1. Create `index.html` which is html document for testing, `script` and `spec` folders and `speed-typing.js` which is actual JavaScript in script folder and `speed-typing-spec.js` which is testing JavaScript in spec folder
+1. Create `index.html` which is html document for testing, `script` and `spec` folders and `speed-typing.js` which is actual JavaScript in script folder and `speed-typing-spec.js` which is testing JavaScript in spec folder [Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine3.png)
-1. Create a boliler template on index.html
+1. Create a boliler template on index.html [Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine4.png)
 1. Add Jasmine CDNs on index.html.
 CDNs are from **[<cdnsjs>](https://cdnjs.com/libraries/jasmine)**.
 They must be added inside `<head>` and the order of CDN is very important.
-It must be jasmine.js --> jasmine-html.js --> boot.js --> jasmine.css in order to make testing work correctly
+It must be jasmine.js --> jasmine-html.js --> boot.js --> jasmine.css in order to make testing work correctly [Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine5.png)
 1. Add `speed-typing.js` and `speed-typing-spec.js` on index.html.
 They can be inside `<head>` unlike usual JavaScript files (usually, JavaScript files located the bottom of `<body>`).
 As the boilder template create `<body>`, I put them in there.
-The order of JavaScript files is very important, though, and it must be `speed-typing.js` --> `speed-typing-spec.js` in order to make testing work correctly
+The order of JavaScript files is very important, though, and it must be `speed-typing.js` --> `speed-typing-spec.js` in order to make testing work correctly [Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine6.png)

 To test the functions, I use **"Red Green Refactor"** method which purposely fails it first and make it pass writing just enough code to pass afterwards.
 The reason of this is because it could pass the test even code doesn't work and it is important to test it from different angles.
 I test showCountries function which takes a country name as argument from a list of countries and a function which contains if else statement.

 **showCountries Function**
-1. Write description code of `clickButton` with `showCountries` function inside it on `speed-typing-spec.js` and run it expecting to be failed as there is no showCountries function defined
+1. Write description code of `clickButton` with `showCountries` function inside it on `speed-typing-spec.js` and run it expecting to be failed as there is no showCountries function defined [Screenshot 1](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries1.png) / [Screenshot 2](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries2.png)
-1. Create `showCountries` function on `speed-typing.js` but still expecting to be failed as there is no country defined
+1. Create `showCountries` function on `speed-typing.js` but still expecting to be failed as there is no country defined [Screenshot 1](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries3.png) / [Screenshot 2](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries4.png)
-1. Create a valuable called country = "Ireland", return country expecting to be passed
+1. Create a valuable called country = "Ireland", return country expecting to be passed [Screenshot 1](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries5.png) / [Screenshot 2](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries6.png)
 1. This function should have country as a parameter and take it as an argument so add expect(showCountries(country)).toBe(country); on `speed-typing-spec.js`.
-Run the test expecting that "should show Ireland to be failed" now but should show countries to be passed
+Run the test expecting that "should show Ireland to be failed" now but should show countries to be passed [Screenshot 1](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries7.png) / [Screenshot 2](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries8.png) / [Screenshot 3](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries9.png)
-1. Remove "should show Ireland" as this function should work taking country as an argument and show names of countries from the list.
+1. Remove "should show Ireland" as this function should work taking country as an argument and show names of countries from the list [Screenshot 1](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries10.png) / [Screenshot 2](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/showCountries11.png)

 **Function With If Statement**
 This function should show correct medal depending on the score.
 Below is the category of each medal.